-This is one of my favorite things to make when the sky is overcast and big fat droplets of rain are soaking the earth, spreading the pure fragrance of mother earth every where.
+This is one of my favourite things to make when the sky is overcast and big fat droplets of rain are soaking the earth, spreading the pure fragrance of mother earth everywhere.

 So here goes…..

 3 tbsp – coriander leaves (finely chopped)